Can You Eat Blueberry Pie on the Low FODMAP Diet?

 Serving Sizes Can Change, Post Challenge Phase

-Dédé found out during her Challenge Phase that she can eat larger servings of fruit and maybe you will find out the same – and full admission here, that slice above got a nice dollop of lactose-free yogurt as soon as it came off the photo set and was devoured as her afternoon snack.
+Dédé found out during her Challenge Phase that she can eat fairly large servings of blueberries and maybe you will find out the same – and full admission here, that slice above got a nice dollop of lactose-free yogurt as soon as it came off the photo set and was devoured as her afternoon snack.

 Know your tolerances and proceed accordingly and you will be able to enjoy this hard-to-believe, but truly low FODMAP recipe.